 8. Corey Pavin, 1995, Shinnecock Hills

 As most players on Tour will admit, Shinnecock Hills is one of the toughest golf courses on the planet and whenever it hosts a Major championship it gets tougher still.
 But Corey Pavin, despite not being the longest player on Tour, managed to tame it in 1995.

 He had three birdies in the final 10 holes and no bogeys to win by two strokes from Greg Norman, but it was his approach to 18 that lives on in US Open history.
 With the pressure at its most crippling he pulled a 4-wood and stiffed it to five-feet and the tournament was his.

 The iconic golfer needed to make a 12-foot par putt on the 18th hole to force a playoff with Al Espinosa.
 Downhill with a vicious break from left to right Jones made it and it was a shot legendary sportswriter Grantland Rice described as “the greatest single putt I have ever witnessed.”

 10. Tiger Woods, 2008, Torrey Pines

 Playing on one leg and needing a birdie down the last, Tiger played a quality wedge to just over 12-feet.
 Rocco Mediate was already in the clubhouse sitting on his lead but he knew to expect the unexpected with Tiger Woods.

 The man in red proceeded to roll the putt in by catching the right edge of the cup and pandemonium broke out on the 18th hole at Torrey Pines.
-Of course he went on to force a sudden death playoff the next ay with another birdie on 18, and he then won that after mediate found trouble.
+Of course he went on to force a sudden death playoff the next day with another birdie on 18, and he then won that after Mediate found trouble.
 It was his 14th Major title.